 The Veterinary Hospital serves as a nucleus of research with a diagnostic lab that includes both a blood chemistry and CBC analyzer to provide critical patient information within minutes of sample collection.
 Digital radiographic imaging produces superior quality diagnostic radiographs (x-rays) with less radiation exposure.
 Diagnostics include new endoscopy equipment that expands the Zoo’s medical capabilities, while decreasing the invasiveness of sample collection and promoting faster recovery.
 In addition, a large laboratory facilitates collaborative research, fosters work with universities and furthers animal nutrition and pharmacology studies.

-The education of our children is always of the utmost importance in any Zoo project and the Veterinary Hospital is no different.
-It is designed with wide hallways and large, low windows offering views into treatment rooms, which will accommodate the variety of guests touring the facility.
+The education of our children is always of the utmost importance in any Zoo project and the Veterinary Hospital is no exception.
+It is designed with wide hallways and large, low windows offering views into treatment rooms, which accommodates the variety of guests touring the facility.

 Thanks to the scope of the Hospital, the Zoo is able to deepen its relationships and become a regional resource in the care of animals associated with our wildlife partners.